HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/limitations.md

 ### AI model

-- Knowledge of HCL DX architecture, APIs, and configurations is restricted to documentation available prior to the data cutoff date and excludes subsequent updates, features, or best practices.
+- Knowledge of HCL DX architecture, APIs, and configurations is restricted to documentation available prior to the model's training data cutoff date and excludes subsequent updates, features, or best practices.
 For more information about the latest releases and features, refer to the official [HCL DX](https://help.hcl-software.com/digital-experience/9.5/latest/){target="_blank"} and [HCL DX Compose](https://help.hcl-software.com/digital-experience/dx-compose/latest/){target="_blank"} documentation.

 ### Database